From our guest contributor, Dr. Michele Borba.

 The best news is that child advocates and parents can teach kids these same bystander skills.
 Doing so empowers children with tools to stop cruelty, help victims, feel safer and reduce bullying.

-We’ll cover the 3 steps to teach these skills in part 2 on Thursday.
+We’ll cover the 3 steps to teach these skills in part 2 in another post.